Robeff-Technology/clap_b7_driver/README.md

 1. ROS2 Humble: Make sure you have a working ROS2 Humble installation.
 If you don't have ROS2 Humble installed, you can follow the official installation instructions: [ROS2 Installation Guide](https://docs.ros.org/en/humble/Installation.html).

 2. Autoware.universe: Make sure you have a working autoware.universe installation.
-If you don't have autoware.universe installed, you can follow the official github repo: [autoware.universe github](https://github.com/autowarefoundation/autoware.universe).
+If you don't have autoware.universe installed, you can follow the official installation: [Autoware.universe Installation](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/).
 2. Build Tools: Ensure you have the necessary build tools and dependencies installed on your system.

 ### Install the Clap-B7 ROS2 Driver

-1. Clone the Repository: If your Clap-B7 ROS2 driver is hosted on a version control system like Git, clone the repository into your autoware workspace's source directory:
+1. Clone the Repository: Clone the repository into your autoware workspace's source directory:
 ```
     cd /path_to_your_autoware_workspace/src/sensor_component/external
     git clone https://github.com/Robeff-Technology/clap_b7_driver.git